Happy Aniridia Day! 🙂

 It’s already bringing people together with aniridia who have never met before, and helping to spread a positive message of positivity, support, solidarity and hope for the future.
-And if you want to find aniridia support groups, the links on my Disability Links page may help.
+And if you want to find aniridia support groups, the links on my Sight Loss Resources page may help.

 Hi, my name is Glen, I’m 33, and I have aniridia.

 Aniridia means I don’t have an iris in my eye.
 This means I can’t control the size of my pupil to determine how much light enters my eye, so I’m much more sensitive to glare and bright sunlight, and I find it harder to adjust in the dark too.